Criticism of Japan's effort on coronavirus cruise ship as passengers leave

 The United States has flown home more than 300 American evacuees from the ship and other countries are queuing up to collect their citizens, including Australians.

-The United States, Australia, and other countries, are making their citizens spend 14 days in quarantine upon their return.
+Like Australia, the United States and other countries are making citizens spend 14 days in quarantine upon their return.

 With Japan just months away from hosting the 2020 Olympic Games, critics say the government’s response has seemed more concerned with managing public perception than the outbreak.